vborder/BlackjackProject/README.md

 ### Overview

-The project BlackJack is deisgned to:
+The project BlackJack is designed to:

 - Allow a user to play the card game BlackJack against a Dealer;